Bhanu1776/Community-Resilience-Network/Readme.md

 Community Resilience Network (CRN) - a digital platform designed to empower communities in preparing for, responding to, and recovering from disasters.
-Participants are tasked with designing and developing a web and mobile application that fosters community collaboration, provides critical information, and facilitates disaster preparedness and response.
+Participants are tasked with designing and developing a web application that fosters community collaboration, provides critical information, and facilitates disaster preparedness and response.
 The CRN should encompass the following features: